Skip to main content

 Secure Origin Requirement

 For an app to be installable, it must be served from a secure origin, such as https.
-This requirement ensures that the app meets the security standards necessary for installation.
+Browsers reject installation attempts on insecure origins.
 However, this rule doesn't apply when serving the app locally from localhost during development.

 For more details about secure contexts and their importance, refer to the Secure Contexts MDN documentation.